sertansenturk/tomato/README.md

 To install LilyPond, simply go to the [Download](http://lilypond.org/download.html) page in the LilyPond website and follow the  instructions for your operating system.

-__Note:__ The LilyPond version hosted in the Linux distributions might be  outdated.
-We recommend you to download the latest stable version from the [LilyPond website](http://lilypond.org/download.html).
+__Note:__ In most Linux distributions, you can also install LilyPond from the distribution repository.
+Nevertheless, we recommend you to download the latest stable version from the [LilyPond website](http://lilypond.org/download.html), if the version hosted in the distribution repository is below 2.18.2.

 Tomato in a Nutshell
 -------